 Use appropriate language

-Despite the fact that your target audience will likely consist of a younger population, it is very important to stay formal in your user guides and technical documentation.
+Despite the fact that your target audience will likely consist of a younger population, it is very important to stay formal in your user guides and user documentation.
 Remember to use language that does not contain any complicated expressions that might confuse the customer.
 Of course, there are professional terms that you have to include in your documentation, but with the utilization of knowledge base software solutions, adding tooltips can help you create short definitions that will explain them in greater detail.

 Physical user guides were made in portrait orientation because users are more accustomed to going through content in this way.
 However, due to the way computer screens are created today, it is a much better solution to create content for your user guide or technical documentation that is focused on landscape orientation designs.